Globus Medical, Inc. research snapshot

 Mean-reversion setup

-If GMED dips into the mid $70s without a new competitive, reimbursement, or integration problem, compare the reaction with Q1 organic growth and margin evidence.
+If GMED dips into the $76 to $78 support without a new competitive, reimbursement, or integration problem, compare the reaction with the Q2 results and margin evidence before acting.

 Do not average down without a defined loss limit because medtech stocks can reprice quickly when procedure growth or capital budgets disappoint.